mongodb/mongodbatlas-cloudformation-resources/examples/quickstart-mongodb-atlas-analytics-amazon-sagemaker-integration/README.md

 ![simple-quickstart-arch](https://user-images.githubusercontent.com/5663078/229119386-0dbc6e30-a060-465e-86dd-f89712b0fc49.png)

-This Partner Solutions template enables you to begin working with your machine learning models using your MongoDB Atlas Cluster and Amazon SageMaker Endpoint as tools.
-With this template, you can utilize MongoDB as a data source and Amazon SageMaker for data analysis, streamlining the process of building and deploying machine learning models.
+This Partner Solutions template enables you to begin working with your machine learning models using MongoDB Atlas Cluster and Amazon SageMaker endpoints.
+With this template, you can utilize MongoDB as a data source and SageMaker for data analysis, streamlining the process of building and deploying machine learning models.